ProseMirror/website/pages/guide/doc.md

 to use [`Node.replace`](##model.Node.replace), which replaces a given range of the document with a [“slice”](##model.Slice) of new content.

-To update a node shallowly, you'll usually want to use its [`copy`](##model.Node.copy) method, which creates a similar node with new content.
+To update a node shallowly, you can use its [`copy`](##model.Node.copy) method, which creates a similar node with new content.
 Fragments also have various updating methods, such as [`replaceChild`](##model.Fragment.replaceChild) or